 Taking your baby on a road trip is a fun and thrilling experience that you can’t find anywhere else.
 With a bit of preparation and some confidence, you are sure to have a fantastic time taking your baby anywhere you would like to go.
-Depending on where you have decided to road trip to, these steps can very a little bit.
-In general, there are some basic guidelines to follow no matter where you go.
+Depending on where you have decided to road trip to, these steps can vary a little bit.
+And they can vary even more if you decide to start your trip in another country, as you will need to think about where you will get your transport from.
+For example, if you go to Iceland, you can always rent a vehicle from somewhere like Cars Iceland to get you started, and they have a wide variety to choose from, so you are bound to find one that suits your situation.
+Whilst this comes down to personal preference, there are generally some basic guidelines to follow no matter where you go.
 If you’re the type of individual who prefers to road trip with no set destination, then this is the guide for you!

 STEP 1: HOT AND COLD